Sydney Gastric Sleeve Surgery

 Sleeve gastrectomy surgery does not impact the digestion process, so following surgery patients can resume eating normal foods sooner than they would with other types of bariatric surgery.
 Initially after sleeve gastrectomy surgery (for the first four weeks), patients eat a puréed / liquid diet.
 Then, they progress to a diet of soft foods, which continues for another two weeks.
 Approximately six weeks after surgery, patients commence eating a solid, healthy diet.
 This dietary pattern helps the stomach slowly recover and heal after surgery.

 Patients also need to be committed to changing their lifestyle.
 This involves doing frequent physical exercise in addition to having weight loss surgery.
-Once recovered from a Sydney gastric sleeve surgery, provided those principles are followed, patients can expect to lose 1-1 ½ kilograms per week, until the normal weight range is achieved.
+Provided those principles are followed, average weight loss per week after gastric sleeve is approximately 1-1 ½ kilograms until the normal weight range is achieved.
 The weight loss process slows down and naturally stops once the patient has lost the excess kilograms and has reached a normal body weight.

 Candidacy for Laparoscopic Sleeve Gastrectomy